Table of Contents:

 Activating one of the data file links below will bring up a directory listing of available files.
 When the directory listing is displayed, selecting a file will bring its contents to the screen.
 With the contents displayed on the screen, the "Save As" option [under the "File" menu for the Netscape web browser] will copy the displayed file to your local disk.

-Data files of averaged SWE proton key parameters are available.
-Times near perigee, when WIND was not in the solar wind, HAVE been removed from these files.
+Data files of hourly-averaged SWE proton key parameters are available by year and daily-averaged SWE proton key parameters are available by year and for the mission (1994-present) .
+Times near perigee, when WIND was not in the solar wind, have been removed from these files.

 Daily files - 90 second resolution: